 Hannah: Should we talk about our topic?

-Hannah: I guess, you know, because this is this friend of mine, he keeps on saying like, “Oh, you know, I don’t write.
+Hannah: This friend of mine keeps on saying, “Oh, you know, I don’t write.
 I’m not an artist or anything like that.”
-I’m like, “Well, you could be, you know?
-Like everybody has an artist inside of them.”
+I’m like, “Well, you could be.
+Everybody has an artist inside of them.”

-And right from the opening scenes where it begins, during Tolkien’s childhood where he’s in this really, really beautiful English countryside and they show these vistas of it and you think, “Well, there’s the shire.”
-This is where he got the idea for this idyllic, pastoral place, a setting very peaceful and, you know, yeah and obviously it was through the lens of his childhood, which was a very happy time for him.
+Clare: That’s a really interesting response to that movie because that movie takes great pains to demonstrate the origins of Tolkien’s imagination.
+You talk about a fertile imagination?
+Right from the opening scenes where it begins, during Tolkien’s childhood where he’s in this really, really beautiful English countryside and they show these vistas of it and you think, “Well, there’s the shire.”
+This is where he got the idea for this idyllic, pastoral place, a setting very peaceful, and obviously it was through the lens of his childhood, which was a very happy time for him.

-And then other aspects of his imagination: I know that his experience as a soldier in World War One, very much influenced his depictions of, you know, places like Mordor.
+And then other aspects of his imagination: I know that his experience as a soldier in World War One, very much influenced his depictions of places like Mordor.

-Hannah: Yeah, oh, the trenches, and all the mud and it was just dark everywhere and no plants whatsoever and just people, like, struggling through the dirt and stuff and…Yeah and his friend: I think it may have actually been the name of…Was it a sergeant who was helping him?
+Hannah: Yeah, the trenches, and all the mud and it was just dark everywhere and no plants whatsoever and just people struggling through the dirt.
+And his friend: I think it may have actually been the name of…Was it a sergeant who was helping him?

 Clare: A sergeant, his little assistant.

-Hannah: His…yeah!
+Hannah: Yeah!
 He’s trying to get across to a different encampment to find his friend, because he hadn’t heard from him in a long time, and he wanted to make sure he was still alive.
-Yeah, but he had trench fever didn’t he?
+But he had trench fever didn’t he?

 Clare: That’s what Tolkien had.
-Yeah, trench fever.
+Trench fever.
 Eventually he had to be sent home from the war because of it.

-Hannah: Yeah, so the movie kept on flashing forward to when he was in the trenches and there was this one soldier, like, one of his…one of the people who was under his command or something who was helping him get to this other encampment to find his friend, and the soldier’s name was Sam.
+Hannah: The movie kept on flashing forward to when he was in the trenches and there was this one soldier, one of the people who was under his command or something who was helping him get to this other encampment to find his friend, and the soldier’s name was Sam.

-Hannah: So, I loved that.
-Yeah.
-So when I was with my buddy and Tolkien’s like, “Thanks for being here, Sam,” and I was like, “It’s Sam!”
+Hannah: I loved that.
+When I was with my buddy and Tolkien’s like, “Thanks for being here, Sam,” and I was like, “It’s Sam!”

 Clare: You made the connection.